aatxe/oxide/notes/why-regions.md

 Lifetime variables don't appear in the core semantics of `oxide` because the constraints that they imply are used in the placement of region creation and destruction.

+One may also wonder where the "borrow checker" is.
+We've given regions their own notion of ownership, and so all of the type checking related to region creation and destruction is exactly the mechanisms of borrow checking.
+Rather than generate and later solve constraints as in `rustc`, we check that our ownership discipline is maintained throughout type checking.

 ## To the researcher

 It seems to me that the term "lifetime" is often conflated with the term "region" for historical